hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1284_the_mundaka_upanishad.md

 Vedantists say that not only are heavens hypnotic, but so is this life and everything here.
-Some people want to go from one hypnotic condition to another, and these are what we call the fools of the world — the Samsârins, the travellers who go from dream to dream, from one hypnotic trance to another.
+Some people want to go from one hypnotic condition to another, and these are what we call the fools of the world — the Samsārins, the travellers who go from dream to dream, from one hypnotic trance to another.
 For fifty years they are under the idea that they are men and women.